History of Chicago: Immigration and migration in the 20th century

 From 1890 to 1914, migrations swelled, attracting to the city of mostly unskilled Catholic and Jewish immigrants from Southern and Eastern Europe, including Italians, Greeks, Czechs, Poles, Lithuanians, Ukrainians, Hungarians, and Slovaks.
 World War I cut off immigration from Europe, which brought hundreds of thousands of southern blacks and whites into Northern cities to fill in the labor shortages.
 The Immigration Act of 1924 restricted populations from southern and eastern Europe, apart from refugees after World War II.
 The heavy annual turnover of ethnic populations ended, and the groups stabilized, each favoring specific neighborhoods.

-While whites from rural areas arrived and generally settled in the suburban parts of the city, large numbers of blacks from the South arrived as well.
-The near South Side of the city became the first Black residential area, as it had the oldest, less expensive housing.
-Although restricted by segregation and competing ethnic groups such as the Irish, gradually continued black migration caused this community to expand, as well as the black neighborhoods on the near West Side.
-These were de facto segregated areas (few blacks were tolerated in ethnic white neighborhoods); the Irish and ethnic groups who had been longer in the city began to move to outer areas and the suburbs.
-After World War II, the city built public housing for working-class families to upgrade residential quality.
-The high-rise design of such public housing proved a problem when industrial jobs left the city and poor families became concentrated in the facilities.
-After 1950, public housing high rises anchored poor black neighborhoods south and west of the Loop.

 "Old stock" Americans who relocated to Chicago after 1900 preferred the outlying areas and suburbs, with their commutes eased by train lines, making Oak Park and Evanston enclaves of the upper middle class.
 In the 1910s, high-rise luxury apartments were constructed along the lakefront north of the Loop, continuing into the 21st century.
 They attracted wealthy residents but few families with children, as wealthier families moved to suburbs for the schools.
 There were problems in the public school system; mostly Catholic students attended schools in the large parochial system, which was of middling quality.
 There were a few private schools.
 The Latin School, Francis Parker and later The Bateman School, all centrally located served those who could afford to pay.